pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/code-point-exhaustion.md

 * one-octet encodings represent code points in the range 64..127
 * two-octet encodings have a first octet in the range 192..223, and represent code points in the range 128..2047
+* three-octet encodings have a first octet in the range 224..240, and represent code points in the range 2048..65535
+* four-octet encodings, overlong encodings, and the legacy single-octet encoding range MUST NOT be used

-    * the bottom half of the two-octet UTF-8ish encoding range (64..1023) represents non-critical packet types
+Code points in the top half of the two-octet UTF-8ish encoding range (1024..2047, or first octet in the range 208..223) represent critical packets.
-    * the top half (1024..2047) represents critical packet types
+The remaining code points in the UTF-8ish encoding range represent non-critical packets.
-* three-octet encodings are reserved for private or experimental use
+Three-octet encodings are reserved for private or experimental use.
-* four-octet encodings MUST NOT be used

 ## Support and Compatibility